-In December 2024, the Company transferred its shares in Camso International S.à.r.I to Compagnie Financière Michelin for an amount of €78 million (after taking into account a €37 million
+In December 2024, the Company transferred its shares in Camso International S.à.r.l to Compagnie Financière Michelin for an amount of €78 million (after taking into account a €37 million impairment loss).
+In return, the Company received 454,004 shares from Compagnie Financière Michelin.